Huang-W/zoom-gaming/game/README.md

 - `go env -w GO111MODULE=on`
 - `go run main.go server.go`

-Send HTTP upgrade requests to `ws://localhost:8080/ws` when the server is running.
+Test browser websocket code with the `ws://localhost:8080/ws` endpoint.
+Any messages with class pb.SignalingEvent will be echoed back to the sender.

+Test browser webrtc code with the `ws://localhost:8080/webrtc` endpoint.
+Any messages on the "Echo" data channel will be echoed back to the sender.
+No support for media streams yet.

-Echo server running on endpoint.
-Any received Websocket messages that are in protobuf wireform will be echoed back to sender.
-Messages that are not serialized using protobuf will be logged to console.
+Received messages that are not serialized using protobuf will still be logged to console.

 #### Tests

 - `go test -v zoomgaming/utils`
-- `go test -v zoomgaming/websocket`
+- `go test -v -race zoomgaming/websocket``
-- `go test -race zoomgaming/websocket`
+- `go test -v -race zoomgaming/webrtc`